Note: The risk of bias by domain corresponds to the highest risk of bias among outcomes by domain.

 Mortality and viral negative conversion are observer-reported outcomes not involving judgement.
 WHO score 7 and above cannot be influenced by knowledge of intervention assignment.

 Risk assessed to be low for the outcomes: Mortality.
+Viral negative conversion.
 Time to viral negative conversion.
 Incidence of WHO score 7 and above.

-Clinical improvement (defined as hospital discharge) requires clinical judgement and could be affected by knowledge of intervention receipt, but is not likely in the context of the pandemic.
+Clinical improvement (defined as hospital discharge), WHO score 6 and above, adverse events and serious adverse events requires clinical judgement and could be affected by knowledge of intervention receipt, but is not likely in the context of the pandemic.

 |Selection of the reported results||